What is epilepsy?

 It is not always clear whether to begin treatment after a first seizure.
 It is hard to predict whether you will have more seizures.
 Antiepileptic medicines are not usually prescribed unless you have risk factors for having another seizure, such as brain injury, abnormal test results, or a family history of epilepsy.

 If epileptic seizures continue even though you are being treated, additional or other antiepileptic medicines may be tried.

-In addition to medicines, other treatments may be added to help reduce the frequency and severity of epileptic seizures, including:
+In addition to medicines, other treatments, such as special diets and surgery, may be added to help reduce the frequency and severity of epileptic seizures.